kylebrain/kylebrain.github.io/_projects/net-defense.md

 github: https://github.com/kylebrain/ecslTower
 download:
 ---
 A collaboration with the cyber-security lab, Net Defense teaches students basic concepts of cyber security specificaly dealing with packets and filtering.
 Written with C# in Unity full-time over the summer through the Research Experiences for Teachers National Science Foundation grant, the game includes a single player mode and tutorial as well as an in progress multiplayer mode which allows players to both defend and attack a system.
+The online beta singleplayer version can be played <a href="https://csint.unr.edu/NetDefense/netDefense.html" rel="noopener noreferrer" target="_blank">here</a>.